 Labor has been fighting hard for victims of banking misconduct and recently we've:

-- Conducted a series of national roundtables with banking victims who were not heard by the Banking Royal Commission
+- Conducted a series of national roundtables with banking victims who were not heard by the Banking Royal Commission.
+To hear about some of the stories that were missed by the Royal Commission, click here.

 - Met with stakeholders from banks, community organisations and other financial institutions to better understand what reform is necessary to tackle misconduct in the industry